weimin-liu/msi_feature_extraction/README.md

-# MSI Feature Extraction
+# SediMine

-Clean mass spectrometry imaging dataset and extract geologically meaningful features
+A data cleaning and datamining workflow for sedimentary MSI data sets.

 ## Prerequisite
 Before using the workflow, proprietary mass spectrometry data format (e.g., .D from Bruker) needs to be exported as plain text file (represented as `da_exported_txt` in the following examples).
 Only the coordinates and the centroid mass-to-charge ratios along with the peak intensity are needed from each spectrum.

 Python >= 3.5 is needed, and the required library is listed in requirements.txt.

-The package has been tested on both Windows (Windows 10), OSX, and Linux (Archlinux).
+The package has been tested on Windows (Windows 10), OSX, and Linux (Archlinux).

 ## Installation
 Just run the following command and the package with all dependecies will be installed.